saveman71/saveman71.github.io/_posts/2023-01-09-remove-trailing-slash-cloudflare-jekyll.md

 ---
 layout: post
-title:  "How to remove trailing slash on Jekyll with Cloudlfare"
+title:  "How to remove trailing slash on Jekyll with Cloudflare"
 date:   2023-01-09 11:02:42 +0100
 categories:
 ---